Jasleen-05/Mistral-Chatbot/README.md

 💡 **Example Prompt**
 **You**: What are transformers in deep learning?
-**Bot**: Transformers are a type of neural network architecture commonly used in natural language processing (NLP) tasks such as language translation....
+**Bot**: Transformers are a type of neural network architecture commonly used in natural language processing (NLP) tasks such as language translation...

 ---